Herzing College Skilled Trades

 - Tools and safety gear are included in your tuition

 - Safety certifications are included in the program

 - Loans, government training grants, and scholarships are available for students who qualify (our admissions team will help you apply)

 Employers prefer to hire electrician apprentices and network cabling technicians with job safety training.
 We give you an edge by including the following safety certifications in your training:

 - Lockout & Tag Safety

 - Confined Spaces Hazard Awareness

-There is steady demand for electrician apprentices and network cabling specialists across Ontario.
+There is steady demand for electrician apprentices and network cabling technicians across Ontario.
 The healthy construction industry and growing population is creating jobs in both fields.

-Plus, Ontario’s investment in infrastructure, and new facilities for transit, healthcare and education, is expected to generate employment for electricians and network cabling specialists over the next several years.
+Plus, Ontario’s investment in infrastructure, and new facilities for transit, healthcare, and education is expected to generate employment for electricians and network cabling technicians over the next several years.